thestackcollective/curriculum-site/module3/lessons/deployment_guide.md

 <section class="note">
 <p>Follow the docs here on <a href="https://render.com/docs/deploy-rails" target="_blank">Render.com</a>'s existing documentation and resources.
 You are free to ignore this page and follow directions on Render's website to deploy your application, if you wish.
 You can skip to the 3rd step - "Update your app for Render".</p>

-<p>Turing is not associated or affiliated with Render.com in any way; this page was created as a reference for students to deploy their applications for the first time.
+<p>TheStackCollective is not associated or affiliated with Render.com in any way; this page was created as a reference for students to deploy their applications for the first time.
 </p>
 </section>